Makeistan/ldr-tweet/README.md

 # ldr-tweet
-Sends a tweet if it's too dark or lit on the given credentials.
-Lights up an led according to tweet status too.
+Sends a tweet if it's too dark or lit on the given credentials using photoresistor.
+Green and red leds are also there to signify the final status of the tweet.

 ## Circuit Board